SisyphusMD/archiver/docs/guides/migration/legacy-to-docker.md

 3. Set up the cron schedule (if configured)
 4. Start running backups on schedule

+**Note for SFTP users:** As of v0.7.0, the `STORAGE_TARGET_X_SFTP_KEY_FILE` configuration variable has been removed.
+The SSH key path is now hardcoded to `/opt/archiver/keys/id_ed25519`.
+If your config.sh contains this variable, it will be ignored (no action needed on your part).

 ### Step 4: Verify the Migration

 Run a test backup manually: